AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-create-quote.md

 ### Types of carts

-Magento identifies three types of users that can create a shopping cart:
+Commerce identifies three types of users that can create a shopping cart:

 *  An [admin](https://glossary.magento.com/admin) user can create a cart on behalf of a customer.
 For all admin requests, you must provide an admin [authorization](https://glossary.magento.com/authorization) token in the call's authorization header.
 *  A logged-in customer.
 Calls to create a cart and add items must contain the customer's authorization token in the authorization header.